-Knowing that, the question may come up: can you ride an e-Bike when dealing with sciatica?
+Knowing that, the question may come up: can you ride an e-bike when dealing with sciatica?
 The answer is multilayered, with various factors coming into play such as the severity of your condition and the type of e-Bike you are using.
-The simple answer, however, is yes: e-Biking is one of the top forms of exercise for people dealing with back pain and sciatica.
+The simple answer, however, is yes: riding an e-bike is one of the top forms of exercise for people dealing with back pain and sciatica.

-Take it easy – but not too easy
+Take e-bike riding easy – but not too easy

 Before you start to e-Bike, remember that you should not be pushing yourself too hard.
 Sciatica, and the pain associated with it, varies from mild to severe, so remember that it’s entirely dependent on a case-by-case basis.

 One of the main pieces of advice for sciatica patients is that sitting for long periods of time is not ideal.
 In fact, living a sedentary lifestyle and not actively exercising can be one of the causes of sciatica, so it’s important to be as active as possible to both strengthen your muscles and relieve your back pain.

 E-bike riding, because of its pedal-assist feature, makes it easier to be active while also not putting too much stress or strain on your back.
 Cycling is a great way to get in your aerobic exercise, strengthening not only your muscles but giving your heart and lungs a workout as well.